QTC-UMD/dds-sweeper/README.md

   The operating mode must be set before buffered execution instructions can be programmed into the DDS-Sweeper.
   A `trigger-source` of `0` means the Sweeper is expecting external triggers.
 A `trigger-source` of `1` means the Sweeper will send its own triggers and `set` commands will require an aditional `time` argument.
+  The Sweeper must be in manual mode in order for the `setfreq`, `setphase`, and `setamp` commands to work.

+* `setfreq <channel:int> <frequency:float>`:
+Manually set the output frequency of a specified channel.
+Channels are 0-3 and frequencies are in Hz.
+If `debug` is set to on, it will respond with the actual frequency set.
+The Sweeper must be in manual mode.

+* `setphase <channel:int> <phase_offset:float>`:
+Manually set the phase offset of a specified channel.
+Channels are 0-3 and offsets are in degrees.
+If `debug` is set to on, it will respond with the actual degree offset set.
+The Sweeper must be in manual mode.

+* `setamp <channel:int> <amplituce_scale_factor:float>`:
+Manually set the amplitude scale factor of a specified channel.
+Channels are 0-3 and amplitude scale factors are a precentage of the maximum output voltage.
+If `debug` is set to on, it will respond with the actual frequency set.
+The Sweeper must be in manual mode.

 * `set`: